alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 - Price
 - Flavour profile

+I will use this [dataset](https://www.kaggle.com/datasets/schmoyote/coffee-reviews-dataset/data) from Kaggle which contains ratings for ~1900 coffees.

 ## Exploratory data analysis

-We begin by loading in the data from the dataset from [Kaggle](https://www.kaggle.com/datasets/schmoyote/coffee-reviews-dataset/data).
-I also renamed the columns to more clearly distinguish between the country of origin and roaster country.
+I will begin by loading in the data into a `pd.DataFrame` and also renaming the columns to more clearly distinguish between the country of origin and roaster country.

 ```python
 import pandas as pd